tambourinecoder/gulp-jst-concat/README.md

 The `requireLoDash` option adds a require statement to include [lodash](https://lodash.com).
 This helps when you're running your code through a transpiler/concatenator and don't include `_` on the `window` object.

+The `execTemplateFn` option was added to continue compatibility with [pug][].
+Later versions return a string-building function that must be executed to get the proper template string.
+Pass an array of arguments to be applied to the string-building function.
+Supplying a non-array to `execTemplateFn` causes the object or value supplied to be passed to the string-building function as it's first argument.

 (Please note that `gulp-jst-concat` doesn't have to be used in conjunction with `gulp-jade`.
 Any input-stream emitting html-ish file contents will do.)